aerogear/graphback/docs/gettingstarted.md

 ### Start new project using Graphback and GraphQL CLI

-Best way to start with Graphback is to choose one of the available project boilerplates available as part of official GraphQL CLI.
+The best way to start with Graphback is to choose one of the available project boilerplates available as part of official GraphQL CLI.
-GraphQL CLI integrates Graphback with other community libraries offering compehensive way to work with GraphQL API's.
+GraphQL CLI integrates Graphback with other community libraries offering acomprehensive way to work with GraphQL APIs.
 You can use any of the available GraphQL-CLI templates to bootstrap Graphback enabled project.

 With yarn: